QuantEcon/lecture-source-py/source/rst/arellano.rst

     * there is an equilibrium  price function :math:`q(B', y)` that makes :math:`q` depend on both :math:`B'` and :math:`y`

-Earnings on the government portfolio are distributed (or, if negative, taxed) lump sum to households
+Earnings on the government portfolio are distributed (or, if negative, taxed) lump sum to households.

 When the government is not excluded from financial markets, the one-period national budget constraint is